Mooroolbark, Victoria: Community Centre & Places of Interest

 Another point of interest within Mooroolbark is the Mooroolbark Community Centre, which has undergone radical changes since 2004 as part of a civil beautification and anti-graffiti project.
 The community centre is now surrounded by colourful mosaics and street art, including a stencil art representation of Mooroolbark's most famous citizen, the early 20th Century landscape designer Edna Walling.
+In 2025, the Mooroolbark Community House was established and is located in the Mooroolbark Community Centre.

 The first Blue Light Disco in Australia was held in Mooroolbark in 1976.
 The 'Blue Light Disco', specifically a local Victoria Police initiative, is now a well-known attraction for teenagers Australia-wide.

-The Mooroolbark library, a branch of Eastern Regional Libraries, is located at 7 Station Street.
+The Mooroolbark library, a branch of Your Library, is located at 7 Station Street.
 It offers a variety of events, including storytimes for preschool children.
 The library is next to Hookey Park, a children's adventure park.